GridPresence/GenerIter/docs/source/basic_workflow.rst

        ├── Basic_voices3_18.wav
        └── Basic_voices3_19.wav

 So, we have not only created a set of *voices3*-derived compositions, we have also created a new set of *beatsbassdrone*-derived compositions.
-These are not copies of the previous set, buit a completely new set using the same algorithm, but with different random selections and decisions.
+These are not copies of the previous set, but a completely new set using the same algorithm, but with different random selections and decisions.

-At this point, when you listen to all the outputs, you may startr to here a certain *same-y* quality to some of the outputs.
+At this point, when you listen to all the outputs, you may start to hear a certain *same-y* quality to some of the outputs.
 It should be clear that, even with these very basic algorithms, the diversity and variation in your compositions is going to depend very much on the breadth and size of the sample sets in your libraries.

 Another Iteration
 ^^^^^^^^^^^^^^^^^